What Is Down?

-Synthetic Vs. Down Insulation
+Synthetic vs. Down Insulation

 The first decision when buying an insulation layer is to decide if you need a down or synthetic jacket.
 Down is much warmer for its weight and compresses better, but when it gets wet, it will lose its loft, meaning it will also lose its ability to keep you warm.
 Synthetic insulated jackets are quite a bit heaver at the same thickness and warmth, and they don't compress and pack down as well, but they keep much of their loft when wet.
-This means that even when wet a syntactic jacket can still retain some of its insulating capability and thus its warmth.
+This means that even when wet a synthetic jacket can still retain some of its insulating capability and thus its warmth.

 Down tends to last longer, and the feathers themselves allow for more breathability than synthetic insulations.
-Your average synthetic jacket will lose much of its warmth over 5-7 years, depending on wear, compared with your average down jacket that with equal care can retain its warmth for10-20 years.
+Your average synthetic jacket will lose much of its warmth over 5-7 years, depending on wear, compared with your average down jacket that with equal care can retain its warmth for 10-20 years.
 Down also has a higher resiliency after being compressed than synthetic insulations, so after being unpacked a down jacket will regain its shape more quickly.

-Hydrophobic Down Vs. Regular Down
+Hydrophobic Down vs. Regular Down